wende/mongoosetutorial/README.md

 First You need to head to [MongooseIM's repo download section](https://github.com/esl/MongooseIM#download-packages) and download distribution matching Your operating system.
 It's best to download latest stable version (by the time this tutorial is written it's 1.5.1 rev. 2)

-To check if the instalation completed properly open the command-line and insert `mongooseimctl start`.
-If terminal responded with `Node is already running!` then It's alright and we're good to go.
+To check if the instalation completed properly open the command-line and insert `mongooseimctl status`.
+If the terminal responded with `The node mongooseim@localhost is started with status: started` then It's alright and we're good to go.

 ### Installing Phoenix
 If You haven't got Phoenix installed yet, head to the Phoenix's installation guide [here](http://www.phoenixframework.org/docs/installation).